 DO follow-up by phone or in a letter as the issue or legislation continues to make its way through the process.
 Always end the meeting with a thank you – if not for their support, for taking the time to meet with you and hear your views.

-DO report back to CHEWV any substance from the meeting, especially any commitment made to you, any questions you could not answer and any concerns expressed by the member or staff that might help CHEWV hone its lobbying effort.
+DO report back to CHEWV any substance from the meeting, especially 1) any commitment made to you, 2) any questions you could not answer, and 3) any concerns expressed by the member or staff that might help CHEWV hone its lobbying effort.

 DON’T have too many items on the agenda.
-Two or three items is a reasonable number of issues for the member or staff to digest in one meeting.
+Two or three items are enough for the member or staff to digest in one meeting.

-DON’T be intimidated by the member or staff.
-You are the expert on this subject; the member and staff are there to be educated by you so that the member can make an informed decision about his or her position.
+DON’T be intimidated by the legislator or staff.
+You are the expert on this subject; the member and staff are there to be educated by you so that each delegate or senator can make an informed decision about his or her position.

 DON’T be hostile or confrontational with the member or staff.
 Although the member may oppose you on one issue, he or she may be supportive on others.
 In addition, any unpleasant encounters may hinder the efforts of homeschoolers for reform.